rlsn/LungNoduleDetection/README.md

 <img src = "imgs/roc.png" width ="50%" />

-A curated set of bounding box predictions is shown below, together with their ground truth for comparison.
-The model struggles when the nodule is close to the pleura or of small size.
+A curated set of bounding box predictions is shown below, along with their ground truth for comparison.
+The model struggles to precisely bound the nodule especially when it is close to the pleura or of small size.
+However, it roughly indicates where one should look for it.

 Predicted Bounding Boxes: